alf-tool/alf-shell/doc/commands/show.md

-Output input tuples through a specific renderer (text, yaml, ...)
+Output input tuples through the default renderer in a specific order.

 SYNOPSIS

     alf #(command_name) NAME -- [ORDERING]

-OPTIONS

-    #(summarized_options)

 DESCRIPTION

 When a name is specified as commandline arg, request the database to provide the corresponding relation variable and prints its value.
 Otherwise, take what comes on standard input.

-Note that this command is not an operator and should not be piped anymore.